Bangladesh PM urges teen protesters to go home amid violence - AFP

 Students in their tens of thousands have brought parts of the capital to a standstill since two teenagers were killed by a speeding bus.

-The unrest quickly spread beyond the capital and authorities have shut down mobile internet services across swathes of the country, officials and local media said.
+The unrest quickly spread beyond the capital.
+Authorities have shut down mobile internet services across swathes of the country, officials and local media said.

 On Saturday the protests took a violent turn in Dhaka's Jigatala neighbourhood, with more than 100 people injured as police fired rubber bullets at demonstrators.